ginkgobioworks/gen/paper/main.md

 ## Phasing

 While we continually add new edges, we need to indicate which edges belong together.
 Phasing is supported and changes on the same chromatid will be exported together.
 Phasing is stored as the chromosome_index field, xx, and yyy.

 A similar need for phasing is within combinatorial assembly.
 This is where a set of parts are engineered in series, leading to a massive diversity of end products.
 However, in many cases users want a desired set of paths through these parts.
 This is another form of phasing, where a set of parts are linked together much like a haplotype.

 To support both of these cases, the concept of a phase layer is utilized.
 A phase layer groups together variants representing both haplotypes and linked parts.

 ## Operations

 There are various methods to change a graph, which we term an operation.
 Each operation is analogous to a commit in git.
 It is recorded under the operations command, and can be exported to a patch for sharing.

+## Translating coordinate schemes

+Annotations can be propagated through the graph structure.
+Thus, annotations on the reference genome can be translated into the coordinates of new samples.
+Coordinates are translated with the following rules:

+xx
+yy
+zz

+## Distribution and Collaboration

+Gen is designed to facilitate collaboration across teams in a distributed manner.
+Changes can be shared by creating patches from operations and treated like a git patch.
+A patch contains models to add as well as upstream dependencies of changes.

+For visualizing patches, the `patch-view` command can be used to generate a DOT formated graph (fig. [dot_example](.
+/dot_example/final.svg)).

 # Discussion